TatyCris/Swap-Tickets-Server/README.md

 - [API](#API)

 ## Intro
-This is a node.js server for the Swap Tickets real world project - which was created for the final assignment during week 8 of the Codaisseur Academy.
+This is a node.js server for the TicketsNow real world project - which was created for the final assignment during week 8 of the Codaisseur Academy.

-The Front-end for the following repo may be found [here](https://github.com/TatyCris/Swap-Tickets-Client)
+The Front-end for the following repo may be found [here](https://github.com/TatyCris/TicketsNow-Client)

 The Backend is deployed to heroku [here]( https://tikets-now-server.herokuapp.com)